| VIS(1) | General Commands Manual | VIS(1) |

 There are a small number of options that may be set (or unset) to

-change the editor's behavior using the :set
+change the editor's behavior using the :set command.

 This section describes the options, their abbreviations and their default